microrealestate/microrealestate/README.md

 ### Prerequisite
 - Docker and docker-compose installed

 > The `mre` bash script is uses for building, running the application.
-If running on Windows use `mre.ps1`.
+If running on Windows use `mre.exe` on Mac `mre-macos`.

 ### Clone the GitHub repository
 ```shell